Slumping tech stocks weigh on S&P 500 even as Dow gains

+A slide in technology stocks left the S&P 500 slightly lower on Wall Street Tuesday, even as the Dow Jones Industrial Average marked another all-time high.

+The S&P 500 slipped 0.1%, while the tech-heavy Nasdaq composite fell 1.3% after a day of choppy trading.
+The Dow rose 0.6%, thanks partly to solid gains by Caterpillar and JPMorgan Chase, which rose 5.4% and 3.8%, respectively.

-Banks were among the biggest gainers as bond yields rose, pushing the yield on the 10-year Treasury to 1.66% from 1.63% late Monday.
-That followed a big move higher on Monday.
+Banks were among the biggest gainers as bond yields rose, pushing the yield on the 10-year Treasury to 1.65% from 1.63% late Monday.
+The yield was at 1.51% on Friday.
 When investors sell bonds their prices fall and their yields rise.
-JPMorgan Chase rose 3.9%.

-Industrial stocks also notched gains.
-Deere & Co. rose 5.5% and Caterpillar gained 5.3%, which led the Dow higher.
-And the price of U.S. crude oil rose 1.2%, giving a boost to energy stocks.
-Exxon Mobil rose 3.6%.

-Those gains were nearly outweighed by technology stocks, which were the biggest decliners in the S&P 500.
-Microsoft fell 1.5% and Apple slid 1.1%.
-Health care stocks also helped weigh down the index.
-Pfizer dropped 3.4%.

-A mix of retailers and other companies that rely on consumer spending also lost ground.
-Amazon fell 1.5% and Starbucks slid 2%.
+More than 65% of the stocks in the S&P 500 rose.
+Still, the slump in technology stocks, which are the most heavily weighted sector in the benchmark index, left the S&P 500 in the red.
+Microsoft fell 1.7%, Apple slid 1.3% and chipmaker Nvidia dropped 2.8%.

+“Interest-rate sensitive sectors are up and those longer-term growth sectors are down today; not surprising, given the two-day move in the 10-year Treasury,” said Tom Hainlin, national investment strategist at U.S. Bank Wealth Management.
+“You’re seeing investors price in fairly strong growth in inflation expectations for the future, or at least for 2022.”

 Stocks got 2022 off to a good start Monday, with the S&P 500 and Dow setting new highs.
-Investors have a mix of economic and corporate news to focus on in the first week of the new year as they try to gauge economic growth with the virus pandemic and persistently rising inflation.
+A mix of economic data and corporate quarterly earnings reports should give investors some insight into the impact that the coronavirus pandemic and persistently rising inflation are having on companies and consumers.

-The job market will be a major focus for investors going forward.
-Investors are anticipating the Labor Department's jobs report for December, which will be released Friday.
-On Tuesday, the agency's monthly Jobs Openings and Labor Turnover Survey showed that a record 4.5 million American workers quit their jobs in November, a sign of confidence and more evidence that the U.S. job market is bouncing back strongly from last year's coronavirus recession.
+The job market will be a major focus for investors, starting with the Labor Department’s jobs report for December, which will be released Friday.
+On Tuesday, the agency’s monthly Jobs Openings and Labor Turnover Survey showed that a record 4.5 million American workers quit their jobs in November, a sign of confidence and more evidence that the U.S. job market is bouncing back strongly from last year’s coronavirus recession.

 “Markets are going to be trying to look through the year,” said Brad McMillan, chief investment officer for Commonwealth Financial Network.
 “Right now, markets are cautiously confident.”